jnyryan/supernovae-ai-dashboard/README.md

 Prompt to ChatGPT 4o

 > Take the PDF article and render it as an interactive HTML page that i can run as a single page app.
 Make it a dashboard style page that is fun to learn from and add animation where possible.

+> render the page again as html with more scientific detail